 We recommend new anglers try fishing in late spring, summer, and early fall.
 Warm-water fish like sunfish are more active during this time, and they are also easier to catch.
-Check the Massachusetts freshwater fishing regulations to find out if there are season, size limits, or catch (creel) limits.
+Check the regulations for season, size, or catch (creel) limits.

-Check the trout stocking report at Mass.gov/trout.
-MassWildlife adds trout to certain spots during the spring and fall to increase opportunities to test your fishing skills.
+Check the trout stocking report to find more spots to increase your opportunities and test your skills.